TTC International EAL Certificate

 Is there a time limit in which to complete the three courses required to receive the EAL Certificate?

 All three courses must be completed within five years to satisfy the criteria for the certificate.
+You may take courses in any order during that time.

 Can I earn college / university credit for these courses?